accordproject/vscode-extension/README.md

 3. Press the ... and select "Install from VSIX"
 4. Browse to the VSIX file
 5. Install and restart VSCode
-6. Open a .cto file
+6. Open a .cto or .ergo file

 ### Travis CI build
 Developers no longer need a manual build, once you have created a pull request from your private Github repository.
 The build will be automatically performed by Travis.